jhayn94/Sudoku/README.md

 This application also supports filtering / highlighting of cells that meet various criteria.
 This can assist you in finding more complicated patterns and eliminations.
 To highlight cells which could have a specific digit, press that F+digit key (F1 - F9).
 In addition, F10 highlights bivalue cells.
 Pressing the key again will un-highlight the cells.
 Lastly, you may cycle the active filter with the PERIOD (.) and COMMA (,) keys.
 PERIOD increases the filter by one (i.e. F1 -> F10); COMMA works in the downward direction.

 ### 5.4 Hints:
 If you get stuck, F12 will display a specific hint in the hint text area.
-ALT+F12 will display only a partial hint: the technique name is shown instead of stating the specific eliminations made. <TODO - add info for apply + hide once done implementing>
+ALT+F12 will display only a partial hint: the technique name is shown instead of stating the specific eliminations made.
+Once a hint is shown, CTRL+K will apply the hint, and CTRL+L will hide it.
+In addition, changing any cell in the puzzle will hide the hint.

 ### 5.5 Menu:
 The menu is accessible using the keyboard.
 Use CTRL+M to open the keyboard.
 Then, the arrow keys allow you to navigate the menu, and enter will select the highlighted menu item.
 Note, however, that the settings menus will require use of a mouse.